 - This trail is rated Easy.
 (90% of these kids have never been to the forest or 4 wheeling so graded dirt roads are very exciting)

-COMMUNICATION- Each child will be given a walkie-talkie to communicate to their buddies, thus keeping the CB free for the drivers. on your CB during the trail ride.
-If you don't own one, we will have a few to borrow.
+COMMUNICATION- Each child will be given a walkie-talkie to communicate to their buddies, thus keeping the CB free for the drivers during the trail ride.
+If you don't own a CB, we have a few to loan..

 - If you are a licensed ham radio operator, we will notify you at the event as to what frequencies we are using.